What is nuclear waste, and what do we do with it?

 Although some countries, most notably the USA, treat used nuclear fuel as waste, most of the material in used fuel can be recycled.
 Approximately 97% – the vast majority (~94%) being uranium – of it could be used as fuel in certain types of reactor.
 Recycling has, to date, mostly been focused on the extraction of plutonium and uranium, as these elements can be reused in conventional reactors.
 This separated plutonium and uranium can subsequently be mixed with fresh uranium and made into new fuel rods.

 Countries such as France, Japan, Germany, Belgium and Russia have all used plutonium recycling to generate electricity, whilst also reducing the radiological footprint of their waste.
-Some of the by-products (approximately 4%), mainly the fission products, will still require disposal in a repository and are immobilised by mixing them with glass, through a process called vitrification.
+Some of the by-products (approximately 4%), mainly the fission products, will still require disposal in a repository and are immobilized by mixing them with glass, through a process called vitrification.

 La Hague, France, has been recycling used nuclear fuel for decades (Image: Orano)